vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 the text strings of words with some goal.
 That would be inefficient.
 Instead it looks to see if a word or a fact has a particular "tag" on it.

 Each word/fact can have a single tag id, drawn from a set of nine.
-The tags ids are labeled ‘1’ thru ‘9’.
+The tags ids are labeled `1` thru `9`.
 Another essential notion is the field/value.
 One refers to fields of facts or values of the incoming arguments, or direct values in the query script.
 Here are the codes involved:

-1. s = refers to the subject argument or the subject field of a fact
+1. `s` = refers to the subject argument or the subject field of a fact
-2. v = refers to the verb argument or the verb field of a fact
+2. `v` = refers to the verb argument or the verb field of a fact
-3. o = refers to the object argument or the object field of a fact
+3. `o` = refers to the object argument or the object field of a fact
-4. p = refers to the propagate argument
+4. `p` = refers to the propagate argument
-5. m = refers to the match argument
+5. `m` = refers to the match argument
-6. `~`set = use the explicitly named concept set
+6. `~set` = use the explicitly named concept set
-7. `‘`word = use the explicitly named word
+7. `'word` = use the explicitly named word
 8. @n = use the named fact set

 Each query has is composed of four segments.
 Each segment is separated using a colon.